pete4abw/lrzip-fe/README.md

 ## About

-Since working on lrzip for the past dozen or so years, a goal has always been to come up with a usable front-end for it.
+Since working on lrzip since 2007, a goal has always been to come up with a usable front-end for it.

 As options grew, so did complexity.
 At first I came up with the